How rising drug costs put our health care system and the greater economy at risk, and endanger the lives of millions.

 The U.S. outpaces the world in the cost of branded medications in many cases by a factor of two, while a McKinsey report states prescription drugs in the U.S. cost 50% more than equivalent products in OECD countries.
 This presents a grave threat to public health and, in turn, to the economy.

-While several drug makers tried to show some restraint by postponing price increases in 2018 in response to President Trump’s reproaches on Twitter, in early January 2019 they returned to business as usual and immediately set about raising prices on many branded medicines.
+While several drug makers showed some restraint by postponing price increases in 2018, in early January 2019 they returned to business as usual and immediately set about raising prices on many branded medicines.